Care instructions

 1. Thoroughly dust the sculpture

-3. Work in with a soft cloth
+3. Work it in with a soft cloth

-5. Polish with a cotton cloth.
+5. Buff with a cotton cloth

 Recommended products: